Swarchal/phenoScreen/README.md

 ```

-It is also assumed that all columns that do not have the metadata prefix are featuredata, and that all featuredata is numeric.
+**N.B**: It is also assumed that all columns that do not have the metadata prefix are featuredata, and that all featuredata is numeric.